thalesians/IPython-plotly/README.md

 You can also connect with us on [Facebook](facebook.com/plotly), [Twitter](https://twitter.com/plotlygraphs), and [Google +](https://plus.google.com/+PlotLy)

-Feedback
+Some Feedback
 ----------------------

-"Plotly was key for getting NASA approval to launch a CubeSat for space exploration."
--Professor Carl Brandon, Vermont Technical College
+"Plotly was key for getting NASA approval to launch a CubeSat for space exploration." -Professor Carl Brandon, Vermont Technical College

-"Plotly is my absolute favorite way to communicate data and complex ideas to my readers."
--Dylan Matthews, Columnist and Data Journalist, Washington Post
+"Plotly is my absolute favorite way to communicate data and complex ideas to my readers."  -Dylan Matthews, Columnist and Data Journalist, Washington Post

-"I am using the Plotly Chrome App to teach high school students how scientists really analyze and present data.
-This app goes well beyond anything else we have been able to find."
--Dr. Michael Frank, 2011 Recipient, Presidential Award for Excellence in Mathematics and Science Teaching
+"@plotlygraphs Continues to kick ass with their latest release of their plotting api.
+Multiple coordinated charts rock!" -Stanford robotics guru